 PLC's authorized share capital consists of an unlimited number of Common Shares.
-As at the date hereof, there were 34,199,063 Common Shares issued and outstanding, including the remaining 174,058 Common Shares purchased under the NCIB and held in trust for the settlement of awards under the Company's equity incentive plan (as further described under "General Development of Business - Three Year History - Establishment of an NCIB").
+As at the date hereof, there are 34,327,528 Common Shares issued and outstanding, including the remaining 447,930 Common Shares purchased under the NCIB and held in trust for the settlement of awards under the Company's equity incentive plan (as further described under "General Development of the Business - Three Year History - Renewal of the Company's NCIB").
 The following is a brief summary of PLC's authorized share capital, as set forth in its Articles.
-This summary may not be complete and is subject to, and qualified in its entirety by reference to, the Articles, which are available on SEDAR at www.sedar.com.
+This summary may not be complete and is subject to, and qualified in its entirety by reference to, the Articles, which are available on SEDAR+.